Donny-Hikari/realtime-transcribe/README.md

 ## Usage

 1. (Optional) For transcribing the audio on your computer, setup a loopback device for your computer.
-Skip this step if you already setup a monitor device in other way.
-Note this script is only tested on Ubuntu 22.04.
+Skip this step if you are going to transcribe your speech or if you already setup a monitor device in other way.

     First list available devices for monitoring (this will also list your microphone).

     ```shell
-    ./input-setup.sh
+    $ pactl list sources short
     ```

     Example output:

     ```
-    Choose an audio output to monitor:
-    2   alsa_input.microphone   module-alsa-card.c    s16le
+    2   alsa_input.microphone   module-alsa-card.c    s16le 1ch 44100Hz   SUSPENDED
-    30   alsa_output.hdmi-stereo.monitor   module-alsa-card.c    s16le
+    30   alsa_output.hdmi-stereo.monitor   module-alsa-card.c    s16le 2ch 44100Hz RUNNING

-    Usage:
-      input-setup.sh OUTPUT_MONITOR
     ```

-    Then create loopback device for your chosen device, for example for `alsa_output.hdmi-stereo.monitor`:
+    Then set the pulse source to your chosen device, for example "alsa_output.hdmi-stereo.monitor".
     ```shell
-    $ ./input-setup.sh alsa_output.hdmi-stereo.monitor
+    $ export PULSE_SOURCE=alsa_output.hdmi-stereo.monitor
     ```

-    Then select the created loopback device "Transcribe-Output-Loopback" as your audio input from your system settings.

 2. Launch the transcribe application.

-    For transcribing the audio on your computer, use "pulse" as input.
-You can choose the input provider from speech-recognition and pyaudio.
+    For transcribing the audio on your computer from device chosen in step 1, use "pulse" as input.

+    You can choose the input provider from "speech-recognition" and "pyaudio".
 The difference is speech-recognition will surpress silence input.

     ```shell
     $ python transcribe.py --input pulse --input-provider speech-recognition --model base --no-faster-whisper